Medically reviewed by Drugs.com. Last updated on Aug 14, 2020.

 Deoxycholic Acid: Anticoagulants may enhance the adverse/toxic effect of Deoxycholic Acid.
 Specifically, the risk for bleeding or bruising in the treatment area may be increased.
 Monitor therapy

 Desirudin: Anticoagulants may enhance the anticoagulant effect of Desirudin.
 Management: Discontinue treatment with other anticoagulants prior to desirudin initiation.
 If concomitant use cannot be avoided, monitor patients receiving these combinations closely for clinical and laboratory evidence of excessive anticoagulation.
 Consider therapy modification

 Edoxaban: May enhance the anticoagulant effect of Anticoagulants.
 Refer to separate drug interaction content and to full drug monograph content regarding use of edoxaban with vitamin K antagonists (eg, warfarin, acenocoumarol) during anticoagulant transition and bridging periods.
 Management: Some limited combined use may be indicated during periods of transition from one anticoagulant to another.
 See the full edoxaban drug monograph for specific recommendations on switching anticoagulant treatment.
 Avoid combination

-Eplerenone: Heparin (Low Molecular Weight) may enhance the hyperkalemic effect of Eplerenone.
+Eplerenone: Heparins (Low Molecular Weight) may enhance the hyperkalemic effect of Eplerenone.
 Monitor therapy

 Factor X (Human): Anticoagulants (Inhibitors of Factor Xa) may diminish the therapeutic effect of Factor X (Human).
 Monitor therapy